Collection and enforcement methods for child support

-However, if you refuse to pay your Child Support or enter into a satisfactory payment arrangement, we will ask your employer to make Child Support deductions from your pay.
+However, if the paying parent refuses to pay child support or enter into a satisfactory payment arrangement, we will ask their employer to make child support deductions from their pay.

 Enforcing tax return lodgement

-All Child Support parents (not just paying parents) must lodge a tax return unless they are exempted by the ATO.
-However, exempted Child Support parents may still be required to lodge a 'Non Lodgement' advice with the ATO.
+All child support parents, not just paying parents, must lodge a tax return unless they are exempted by the ATO.
+Exempted child support parents may still be required to lodge a 'Non Lodgement' advice with the ATO.
 Information regarding tax return lodgement requirements is available on the Australian Taxation Office website.

 Intercepting tax refunds